AdobeDocs/marketo.nl-NL/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/working-with-moments/downloading-marketo-moments.md

    ![](assets/image2015-7-15-14-3a52-3a13.png)

-1. Zoek naar Momenten van de Marketo en selecteer het.
+1. Zoek naar Marketo Moments en selecteer het.

    ![](assets/image2015-7-7-17-3a19-3a7.png)